CtrlK

 Progressive Disclosure

-The content is a long monolithic reference document (~200 lines of code examples) with no references to external files.
-For a skill of this breadth, the API reference table and detailed examples for each resource type could be split into separate files, with SKILL.md serving as a concise overview with links.
+The content is a long monolithic reference document (~200 lines of code examples) with no references to external files for detailed topics like pipelines or environments.
+For a skill of this breadth, the pipeline and environment sections could be split out.
+However, the table of operations provides a good summary, and sections are well-organized with clear headers.

 2 / 3